 Importantly, data from the Excel Center indicates that graduating with a high school diploma helps adults develop skills that they would not have acquired in a traditional General Equivalency Degree (GED) program.
 The study data shows that graduates of the Excel Center, unlike their peers, tend to switch career industries after graduating—suggesting that the new skills they learned open avenues to new types of jobs.
-Researchers found that graduates of the program were two times more likely to be employed in the health sector than individuals who enrolled in the program but dropped out.
-Additionally, research shows that Excel Center graduates were 20 percentage points more likely to go on to enroll in college or a post-secondary professional certificate program.
+Researchers found that graduates of the program were 3 percentage points more likely to be employed in the health sector than individuals who enrolled in the program but dropped out.
+Additionally, research shows that Excel Center graduates were 33 percentage points more likely to go on to enroll in college or a post-secondary professional certificate program.

 Where We’re Going

 Additional questions emerged during the Excel Center of Central and Southern Indiana study, particularly around completion rates.
 Despite the high returns that come from graduating from the Excel Center, most students who begin the program never finish—completion rate is only 28%.
 This may be due in part to low perceived returns to education or challenges adult students experience with juggling school, work, family, and other obligations.